gauss77/FreePackActiveX/README.md

 # FreePackActiveX
-ActiveX component sources written in Visual Basic 6.
+ActiveX components source codes written in Visual Basic 6.0

 _NOTE: THIS ACTIVEX IS A DISCONTINUED SOFTWARE AND THE SUPPORT NOT ARE LONGER AVAILABLE._